klb2/two-ray-worst-case-secrecy/README.md

 - `secrecy_rate.py`: Python module that contains functions to calculate the secrecy rates.
-- `conditions_positive_zosc.py`: Python module that contains the functions to check the sufficient conditions whether a positive ZOSC is possible.
+- `conditions_positive_zosc.py`: Python module that contains the functions to check the necessary and sufficient conditions whether a positive ZOSC is possible.

 ## Usage
 ### Running it online